 * Technically it will work, but likely not supported by Microsoft for Windows 365 nor Azure Virtual Desktop. ** Supported only for personal pools – not multi-session Windows 10 or 11, nor Windows Server. *** For Azure Virtual Desktop, currently there is no support for Azure AD Joined devices.

 With the existing Microsoft tools and technologies, you can reach a state where most of the stuff you want back actually is configured and brought back automatically.
 Getting the files and documents back is easy.
 Edge profile sync and Outlook settings roaming are a no-brainer and should be used by everyone.

 UE-V and Enterprise State Roaming are not developed anymore but they still fill a purpose and can be very useful to save time, starting today, as they are very easy to get started with and has a very low implementation cost.
 FSLogix profiles are primarily intended for datacenter hosted solutions.

 With those facts, there is a strong need for Microsoft to strengthen profile management to make it the true time-saver it can be.
 IT management would very much appreciate it I can assure.
 But the ones that would appreciate this the most are the end users!

-I'm Andreas Stenhall and my work passion is Windows 10 in combination with Enterprise Mobility.
-I do consulting, I produce and teach my own courses, I lecture and I present and my formal work title is senior workplace architect at Coligo in Stockholm, Sweden.
+I'm Andreas Stenhall and my work passion is Windows 10 and 11 in combination with Microsoft 365 security and management services.
+I do consulting, I produce and teach my own courses, I lecture and I present and my formal work title is senior workplace advisor and architect at Coligo in Stockholm, Sweden.
 I'm also proud to be an Microsoft MVP since 2009.
-I have presented at TechEd in the US and Europe and regional TechyDays.
+I have presented at BUILD, TechEd in the US and Europe and regional TechDays.
 Follow me on twitter @AndreasStenhall.
 Phone +46707894758.